AltschulerWu-Lab/CLIPn/README.md

 ## Reproducing Results

-Scripts to obtain main results from the paper be found in [Reproduce_scripts](Reproduce_scripts) directory.
+Scripts to obtain main results from the paper be found in [`scripts`](Reproduce_scripts) directory.
 The scripts include:

 - [Integration from simulated data.](scripts/Simulation)
 - [Integration from multiple hypoxia screens.](scripts/Hypoxia)